huijunwu/libgdx-ai-wiki/Behavior-Trees.md

   * any number literal for primitive types `byte`, `short`, `int`, `long`, `float`, `double` and their respective boxed Java types
   * double quoted string literal (accepting JSON-like escape sequences) for types `char`, `Character`, `String`, `Enum` and `Distribution`
   * `null`for any non-primitive Java type
-- _subtreeRef_ is the name of an internal subtree in the form of a Java identifier preceded by the symbol `$`
+- _subtreeRef_ is the name of an internal sub-tree in the form of a Java identifier preceded by the symbol `$`
 - _comment_ starts with `#` and extends up to the first newline character

 As you can notice, everything is optional, meaning that an empty line is legal.

+#### Using enumerations and distributions
-Also, notice the special use of strings in case of enumerations and distributions:
+It's worth noting the special use of strings in case of enumerations and distributions:
 - enums: the string is the non-case-sensitive name of the enum constant like, for instance, "sequence" and "selector" for the policy attribute of the parallel task.
 - distributions: are a comma-separated string of the form "distributionType,arg1,arg2,..." where
   * distributionType can be `constant`, `uniform`, `gaussian` and `triangular`